NIRALUser/BrainKeychainAutomation/README.md

 - Click 'Apply' and let the module run.
 If it says that 3D Slicer is not responding or has a loading icon, do not worry.
 The module takes roughly 3-5 minutes to render each keychain.
 - After it has finished running you should have a directory called 'Keychains' in the same directory as your input directory.

-### 3.) sceneCreator.py
+### 2.) sceneCreator.py
 - Download and make sure the file is in the same directory as Keychains.
 - Run sceneCreator.py in a terminal.
 - Specify a print surface width and length.
-Each keychain should be less than 50 mm in length and in width.
+Each keychain should be less than 50 mm in length and width.
 Each keychain is allocated a 50 mm x 50 mm block on the print surface with an additional 20 mm in length for the nametag.
 Total, each keychain/nametag combination will an allocated block of 50 mm in width and 70 mm in length.
 - This means if you specify a print surface with a width of 160 mm and length of 150 mm, it will output a 3 x 2 (width x length) field of keychains.
 - The script will create keychain/nametag scenes.
 They will be named 'keyChainScene' + 'some-iteration-number' in a directory called Scenes.

 ### 3.) keyChainNameTagCreator.bash
 - Download keyChainTitle.scad and keyChainNameTagCreator.bash and make sure it is in the same directory as the input surfaces.
-- Also make sure keyChainTitle.scad is in same directory.
+- Also, make sure keyChainTitle.scad is in the same directory.
 - Then click on the keyChainNameTagCreator.bash file.
 - If it says you do not have permission to run this file, you may need to run this command in the directory with the Bash file.
 ```bash